Generalization Bounds in the Predict-then-Optimize Framework: Proofs for Section

 \proof{Proof.} The proof is along the lines of Corollary 3.8 in \cite{mohri2018foundations}.
 Fix a sample of data $\mathcal{S}_n=(\mathbb{X},\mathbb{C})\in (\mathcal{X}, \mathcal{C})^n$, where $\mathbb{X}=(x_1,\ldots,x_n)$ and $\mathbb{C}=(c_1,\ldots, c_n)$.
 Let $\mathfrak{F}_{|\mathbb{X}}:=\{(w^*(f(x_1)),\dots,w^*(f(x_n))): f \in \mathcal{H}\}$.
 From the definition of empirical Rademacher complexity, we have that

 where the first inequality is directly due to Massart's lemma and the definition of $\ldiam(\calC)$ and the second inequality follows from the Natarajan Lemma (see Lemma 29.4 in \cite{shalev2014understanding}).
+When using the Natarajan Lemma, we observe that there $w^*(\cdot)$ has at most $|\mathfrak{S}|$ possible values w.l.o.g. by the equivalence of optimizing over $S$ to optimizing over $\mathfrak{S}$.
 The bound for the expected version of the Rademacher complexity follows immediately from the bound on the empirical Rademacher complexity.
 Applying this bound with Theorem \ref{SPO_rademacher} concludes the proof. \Halmos \endproof